giantswarm/legal/terms.md

 4.2 In the event that you become aware of any violation of the AUP by an End User of Applications, you shall immediately terminate such End User's account on your Application.
 Giant Swarm reserves the right to disable Applications in response to a violation or suspected violation of the AUP.

-4.3 In the event that you or one of your End User’s use the Giant Swarm Service in violation of the AUP, which could disrupt the Giant Swarm Services, other users or its End Users’ use of the Giant Swarm Services or the servers and networks which are connected to the Giant Swarm Service, or in the event that an unauthorized third party access to the Giant Swarm Service (hereinafter collectively “Emergency Security Issue”), Giant Swarm may automatically suspend the offending End User account, Application or Account.
+4.3 In the event that you or one of your End User's use the Giant Swarm Service in violation of the AUP, which could disrupt the Giant Swarm Services, other users or its End Users' use of the Giant Swarm Services or the servers and networks which are connected to the Giant Swarm Service, or in the event that an unauthorized third party access to the Giant Swarm Service (hereinafter collectively "Emergency Security Issue"), Giant Swarm may automatically suspend the offending End User account, Application or Account.
 Suspension will be to the minimum extent required, and of the minimum duration, to prevent or eliminate the Emergency Security Issue.

 ## 5. Fees and Payment Terms